Timothy Guy Phelps: Death

-He died at age 74 on June 11, 1899, near San Carlos, California, after he was struck by two boys on a tandem bicycle.
+Phelps died at age 74 on June 11, 1899, near San Carlos, after he was struck by two boys on a tandem bicycle.
 The cyclists turned themselves in after learning of his death, and charges against them were dropped on June 20, 1899, after they related their account of the crash.

+Phelps was buried at Cypress Lawn Memorial Park in Colma.